flix-/keeto-doc/source/getting_started.rst

 Keeto consults a Directory Service in order to obtain current access permissions and keys.
-The relevant entities and their relationship are described in :ref:`ldap-data-model`.
+The relevant entities and their relationship are described in :doc:`ldap_data_model`.
 General configuration is software dependent and not not outlined here.
-The samples directory however contains relevant configuration files for the OpenLDAP directory server.
+The samples directory however contains relevant configuration files for the OpenLDAP Directory Service.